open-policy-agent/opa/docs/book/status.md

 The status updates will include a set of labels that uniquely identify the OPA instance.
-OPA automatically includes an `id` value in the label set that provides a globally unique identifier or the running OPA instance.
+OPA automatically includes an `id` value in the label set that provides a globally unique identifier or the running OPA instance and a `version` value that provides the version of OPA.

 See the [Configuration Reference](configuration.md) for configuration details.